Carlos Correa Player Props: Twins vs. Orioles

 Carlos Correa At The Plate

-- In 30.3% of his games this season, Correa has tallied at least one RBI.
-In 10 of those games (13.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.
+- Correa has picked up an RBI in 29.9% of his games this year, with two or more RBI in 13% of his games.
+He has also produced three or more runs in four contests.

-- He has scored in 34.2% of his games this year, with more than one run scored in 5.3%.
+- He has scored in 26 of 77 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.